Train derailment in Kanawha County

-WINIFREDE, WV (WOWK) – We got a tip into our website telling us a train derailed in Winifrede, WV on Field Creek Road.
+WINIFREDE, WV (WOWK) – We got a tip into our website telling us a train derailed in Winifrede, WV on Fields Creek Road.

 Officials say two coal cars derailed and one completely fell over into the creek.